cruujon/cruujon/README.md

 - 🐈 Hi, I’m cruujon.eth
-- A nerd of network and Ethereum
+- A nerd of computer science and decentralized infrastructure such as Ethereum
 - 🚩 My philosophy is to be well-grounded and build entirely on my own.

 <!---